beaulebens/keyring/readme.txt

 = =
 * Bugfix BREAKING: Remove invalid reference to $this in error handler.
 Changes number of params passed to keyring_error action.
 * Bugfix BREAKING: `expires` values in tokens MUST be UNIX timestamps now.
+* Enhancement BREAKING: All Google services now share a base service (0-google-base.php)
 * Enhancement: Added a Pocket Service, props @roccotripaldi
 * Enhancement: Added a Google Mail (Gmail) Service, props @poisa
 * Enhancement: Added a YouTube Service definition, based heavily on @superbia's Google Analytics one.
-* Enhancement: All Google services now share a base service (0-google-base.php)
 * Enhancement: Add a composer.json config file (Keyring is now on Packagist at https://packagist.org/packages/beaulebens/keyring)
 * Bugfix: Handle empty usernames in the Strava Service.
 * Bugfix: Updated links in readme for Google Analytics and Contacts to their user-facing URLs.